imonlinux/linux-voice-assistant/README.md

 Runs on Linux `aarch64` and `x86_64` platforms.
 Tested with Python 3.13 and Python 3.11.
 Supports announcments, start/continue conversation, and timers.

+A tutorial is provided to implement on Raspberry PI 2W with a ReSpeaker 2mic hat.
+This fork includes the ability to use Wyoming OpenWakeWord instead of MicroWakeWord.

 ## Installation

 Install system dependencies (`apt-get`):